neopragma/sociabletests/i2-java-walkthrough.md

 ![Sociable WeatherTest](images/i2/i2-java-sociable-weathertest-1.png)

-I wouldn't say this is necessarily _simpler_ than the other version, but it's not really any more complicated.
+This code is simpler than the version using mocks.
 As far as developer effort is concerned, the test cases are a wash.
-The production code is considerably more complicated than in the other version.
+The production code is considerably more complicated than the version tested with mocks, as it contains no test code.

 ## Version using mocks: Find smallest temperature difference

+Now we want to develop the solution up to the point that it can find the day that has the smallest difference between the minimum and maximum temperatures.

 The input file provided with the Kata looks like this.